finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Software-Engineering/index.md

 - Programming environments that automate parts of program construction processes (e.g., automated builds)
     - Continuous integration
 - Tool integration concepts and mechanisms

-**Learning Outcomes**:

-1. Describe the difference between centralized and distributed software configuration management.
-[Familiarity]
-2. Describe how version control can be used to help manage software release management.
-[Familiarity]
-3. Identify configuration items and use a source code control tool in a small team-based project.
-[Usage]
-4. Describe how available static and dynamic test tools can be integrated into the software development environment.
-[Familiarity]
-5. Describe the issues that are important in selecting a set of tools for the development of a particular software system, including tools for requirements tracking, design modeling, implementation, build automation, and testing.
-[Familiarity]
-6. Demonstrate the capability to use software tools in support of the development of a software product of medium size.
-[Usage]

 ## [SE/Requirements Engineering](Requirements-Engineering.md)